acidraincity/acidraincity.github.io/service/privacy-policy-en.md

-This Privacy Policy (the "Policy") explains the way of treatment of the information which is provided or collected in the websites on which this Policy is posted.
+This Privacy Policy (the "Policy") explains the way of treatment of the information which is provided or collected in ACIDRAINCITY(https://acidraincity.com).
 In addition the Policy also explains the information which is provided or collected in the course of using the applications of the Company which exist in the websites or platforms of other company.

-Through this Policy, the Company regards personal information of the users as important and inform them of the purpose and method of Company's using the personal information provided by the users and the measures taken by the Company for protection of those personal information.
+Through this Policy, ACIDRAINCITY(https://acidraincity.com) regards personal information of the users as important and inform them of the purpose and method of ACIDRAINCITY(https://acidraincity.com)'s using the personal information provided by the users and the measures taken by ACIDRAINCITY(https://acidraincity.com) for protection of those personal information.